 How do Energy Recovery Ventilators Work?

-The ERV essentially draws in clean air from the outside using specially designed fans that allow clean air to enter the facility while releasing poor-quality air from the inside.
-The ERV can also come equipped with heat exchangers.
+The ERV draws in clean air from the outside using two separate fans that allow clean air to enter the facility while simultaneously releasing stale air from the inside of the building.

 How Much Does a Decent Energy Recovery Ventilator Cost?